Intel-bigdata/SSM/supports/tools/docker/README.md

 -  `database_name` Create a new database/schema with given name.

 ### HDFS on Docker

+**Note that this part is not suggested on OSX (mac), becasue the containers' newtork is limited on OSX.**

 Pull a well-known third-party hadoop image from docker store.
 You can use `hadoop-docker:tag` to specify the Hadoop version (`tag`) you want.

 #### Set a HDFS Container